theDesertEagle/Edge-Thinning-Project/README.md

 - **thresholdRobertsGradMag**  = Thresholding value that is to be applied on the Roberts Gradient-Magnitude Matrix
 - **thresholdRobertsGradDir**  = Thresholding value that is to be applied on the Roberts Gradient-Direction Matrix

+The individual thresholds, mentioned above, are user-driven manual intensity-values for improved object-segmentation from noise.

+The recommended set of threshold values for the given set of sample images are given below:
+- Script Parameters for rose.jpg
+  - thresholdSobelGradMag = '80'
+  - thresholdSobelGradDir = '1.5'
+  - thresholdRobertsGradMag = '15'
+  - thresholdRobertsGradDir = '1.5'
+- Script Parameters for flower.jpg
+  - thresholdSobelGradMag = '150'
+  - thresholdSobelGradDir = '1.5'
+  - thresholdRobertsGradMag = '33'
+  - thresholdRobertsGradDir = '1.5'

 ## Observations
 It was noticed that Sobel edge-detection was slightly slower than Roberts, although the smoother edges obtained by Sobel indicated that Roberts was more sensitive to noise.
 Moreover, thresholding and thinning gradient magnitudes produced meaningful object-outline results, unlike in the case of gradient directions which produced uninterpretable visual results.
 ### Sample Image: flower.jpg